AutomaticTV/test-perf/README.md

 Finally, on the Host code side, create 5 std::threads.
 Each thread execute's the same host code provided in the main function, N times in a loop.
 The goal is to allow the runtime to execute the 5xN kernel executions concurrently if possible.

-Use NSIGHT to see the results.
+Use NSIGHT to see the results if possible.

+If you don't own an NVIDIA GPU, you can use google colab, seting a GPU runtime type.

+To run cuda code more easily in google colab, execute this code:

+!pip install git+git://github.com/andreinechaev/nvcc4jupyter.git
+%load_ext nvcc_plugin